 12Go.Asia is one of the leading platforms for booking transport in Asia, and is one of the only international websites to offer Indian train bookings without having to register for an IRCTC account first.
 Which makes it the easiest and quickest option for booking trains in India, and ideal for if you only want to take a couple of journeys / are only in India for a couple of weeks.
 They don’t have every single journey online yet, but they do have most of the ones you’d want to take as a visitor to India, between the main towns and cities.

-How we suggest using 12Go.Asia for booking trains:
+How I suggest using 12Go.Asia for booking trains:

 - Conduct a general search on railyatri.in or indiarailinfo.com to check the trains running between your destinations